-Six Tips for Your Business to Survive COVID-19
+Six Tips for Your Business to Survive Round Two of COVID-19

 Looking for tips for your business to survive COVID-19?
-Here are six tips to keep your doors open in the face of this crisis.
+Here are six tips to keep your doors open during round two of this crisis.

 1. Shift Your Focus

-The need for COVID-19 supplies is steadily growing.
+The need for COVID-19 supplies continues to grow.
 Consider ways that you can shift your focus to developing supplies, services or products currently needed by healthcare facilities.

 Empire State Development, for instance, has issued a request across New York State for businesses to start manufacturing: